Paul DeJong Player Props: Cardinals vs. Rangers

 Paul DeJong At The Plate

-- DeJong has five doubles, eight home runs and 13 walks while batting .250.
+- DeJong is batting .242 with five doubles, eight home runs and 13 walks.

-- Looking at the 35 games he has played this year, he's went deep in eight of them (22.9%), and in 5.9% of his trips to the plate.
+- Looking at the 36 games he has played this season, he's homered in eight of them (22.2%), and in 5.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.